-Ι., G

-A В С
+ITEM A В С

-If excusal concerns and reservist is then approval
+If excusal and reservist is then approval

-assigned to authority is
+concerns assigned to authority is

-1 the requirements in a general officer Mobilization

-Table 1.1. position Assistant to AF/RE
+1 the requirements a general officer position Mobilization Assistant to AF/RE

-(see note 1).
+in (see note 1).

-2 non-General the immediate

-Officer, Traditional commander or an
+2 Table 1.1. non-General Officer, the immediate commander or an

-Reservist position official delegated
+Traditional Reservist official delegated this

-this responsibility

-in writing (see note
+position responsibility in writing (2).

-2).

-3 non-General the Individual
+3 non-General Officer, the Individual Reservist's

-Officer, Individual Reservist's

-Reservist position detachment
+Individual Reservist detachment commander (including

-commander

-(including centrally

-managed) for the
+position centrally managed) for the first

-first two excusals,

-thereafter HQ
+four excusals, thereafter HQ

-RIO/CC.(see note

-2)
+RIO/CC (2).

-4 50 total retirement a General Officer Director of Reserve
+4 50 total a General Officer position Director of AFR Senior Leader

-point minimum position Senior Leader

-requirement as Management Office
+retirement point Management Office

-explained in (AF/REG) (see note

-paragraph 1.5.1.
-1)
+minimum (AF/REG) (1).

-5 non-General Commander for
+2 non-General Officer Commander for Traditional

-Officer Selected Traditional

-Reserve positions Reservists or HQ
+explained in Selected Reserve positions Reservists or HQ RIO/CC for

-or other Ready RIO/CC for
+paragraph 1.5.1. or other Ready Reserve Individual Reservists (2 and 3).

-Reserve sections Individual
+sections

-Reservists (see

-notes 2 and 3).

 - 1. Request excusal in writing for all reservists assigned to General Officer positions.
 Send a copy of the approved request for file to ARPC/DPA. - 2.
-Request waivers in memorandum format.
-Waiver requests have to be accomplished for each reservist, to include the type of waiver (e.g., Substitution, Excusal, or 4th Quarter Annual Training waiver).
+Waiver requests must be accomplished for each reservist, to include the type of waiver (e.g., Substitution, Excusal, or 4th Quarter AT waiver).
 Retain the approved FY waiver in Automated Records Management System.
-For centrally managed Individual Reservists, the Individual Reservist's Detachment Commander obtains concurrence of the reservist's AFRC Career Field or MAJCOM Functional Manager.

-3. HQ RIO/CC and a Traditional Reservist's Commander have the authority to excuse or deny a reservist to take part in point-gaining activities if the reservist is being processed for involuntary reassignment to an appropriate subcategory of the Individual Ready Reserve or the Standby Reserve according to AFI 36-2110 or if the member is being processed for involuntary discharge action according to AFI 36-3209, or court-martial charges have been preferred against a reservist.
+For centrally managed IRs, the IR's detachment commander obtains concurrence of the reservist's AFRC Career Field or MAJCOM Functional Manager. - 3.
+HQ RIO/CC and a TR's commander have the authority to excuse or deny a reservist to take part in point-gaining activities if the reservist is being processed for involuntary reassignment to an appropriate subcategory of the Individual Ready Reserve or the Standby Reserve according to DAFI 36-2110 or if the member is being processed for involuntary discharge action according to DAFI 36-3211, or court-martial charges have been preferred against a reservist.

-ALLOWABLE FEDERAL SERVICE FOR MEMBERS OF THE AIR FORCE RESERVE
+ALLOWABLE FEDERAL SERVICE FOR MEMBERS OF THE AFR

 - 2.1.
 Definition of Points.
 Points are a unit of measurement for tracking a reservist's participation.
 They are also used to calculate the amount of participation for retirement purposes.
 The number of earned points determine a reservist's eligibility for retention both in Ready Reserve programs and in an active reserve status.
 Active reserve status means any status other than an assignment to the Temporary Disability Retired List, Inactive National Guard, or Inactive Status List Reserve or Retired Reserve Sections.
-Minimum amount of service required for retired pay for non-regular service will be calculated based on AFI 36-3209.
-(T-0) - 2.2.
+Reference DAFI 36-3211 to calculate the minimum amount of service required for retired pay for non-regular service. - 2.2.
 Crediting Points and Satisfactory Federal Service.
 Award one point for each day of active duty.
-Award one point for each Inactive Duty Training period (reference paragraph 4.1.1), not to exceed two Inactive Duty Training periods per calendar day.
-The Air Force Institute for Advanced Distributed Learning determines the number of study hours awarded for Air Force Institute for Advanced Distributed Learning courses, and normally awards one point for each 4 study hours and a maximum of two retirement points in one calendar day.
-Membership points are credited, 15 points per Retention/Retirement year or prorated amount for each Retention/Retirement year with less than a year in active reserve status.
-Points may only be credited to the date a reservist actually performed the duty, except in those activities where the cumulative method is authorized (e.g., Admissions Liaison Officer, teleworking, etc.).
+Award one point for each IDT period (reference paragraph 4.1.1), not to exceed two IDT periods per calendar day.
+Points may only be credited to the date a reservist actually performed the duty, except in those activities where the cumulative method is authorized (e.g., ALO, teleworking, etc.). - 2.2.1.
+Air University and Air Force Career Development Agency determines the number of study hours awarded for their courses, and normally awards one point for each 4 study hours and a maximum of two retirement points in one calendar day.
+Joint Knowledge Online courses (reference paragraph 10.2) will be awarded one point for each 4 study hours and a maximum of two retirement points in 1 calendar day.
+A period of non-resident training and education using electronic-based distributed learning methodologies must last at least 4 hours in accordance with DoDI 1215.07. - 2.2.2.
+Membership points are credited, 15 points per retention/retirement year or prorated amount for each retention/retirement year with less than a year in active reserve status.